Miklas Scholz: Research

 Scholz's research is mostly focused on treatment wetlands, integrated constructed wetlands (ICW), sustainable flood retention basins (SFRB), permeable pavement systems, decision support systems, ponds and capillary suction time.
 He has also conducted research about non-conventional water resources to address the increased demand in clean fresh water.

 Scholz's SFRB concept assesses the multi-functionality of all large water bodies with particular reference to their flood and diffuse pollution control potential.
 The SFRB concept addresses the need to assess the flood control potential of all European water bodies as part of new legislation.
 He has presented an unbiased classification system, which allows all stakeholders to clearly define the purpose of a water body that can be classed as an SFRB.

 Scholz contributed to the design guidelines of wetland systems as a research consultant.
 These guidelines assist managers in all aspects of ICW planning, design, construction, maintenance and management.
 His research has led to the incorporation of findings into national and international guidelines on wetland and sustainable drainage systems.

 Scholz has conducted research about non-conventional water resources to address the increased demand in clean fresh water.
 Wastewater is considered an alternative option to overcome the shortage in water supply resulting particularly from population growth.
 He has identified the application of treated wastewater for agricultural irrigation as having much potential, especially when incorporating the reuse of nutrients like nitrogen and phosphorus, which are essential for plant production.

-Among the current treatment technologies applied in urban wastewater reuse for irrigation, Scholz found wetlands to be the one of the most suitable ones in terms of pollutant removal and have advantages due to both low maintenance costs and required energy.
+Among the current treatment technologies applied in urban wastewater reuse for irrigation, Scholz found wetlands to be one of the most suitable in terms of pollutant removal and have advantages due to both low maintenance costs and required energy.
 His research highlighted that specific wastewater characteristics decide upon the wetland design to be used for treatment.
 Wetland behavior and efficiency concerning wastewater treatment is mainly linked to macrophyte composition, substrate, hydrology, surface loading rate, influent feeding mode, microorganism availability and temperature.
 Scholz's research indicated that constructed wetlands are effective in removing organics and suspended solids, although the removal of nitrogen is relatively low, but could be improved by using a combination of various types of constructed wetlands.